skierwing/soen691_project_ed_yr/README.md

    ![](images/gnb_formula.png) using the mean and standard deviation result that was calculated, it becomes possible to estimate the probability of the classifying attribute using the Gaussian function:![img](images/gnb_formula_2.png)

-   <u>SVM</u>: It's objective is generating hyperplanes that segregates the classes in the best way.  **Radial basis function kernel**: The RBF kernel is a popular kernel function commonly used in SVM classification. **RBF can map an input space in infinite dimensional space**.
+   <u>SVM</u>: Its objective is generating hyperplanes that segregates the classes in the best way.  **Radial basis function kernel**: The RBF kernel is a popular kernel function commonly used in SVM classification. **RBF can map an input space in infinite dimensional space**.